 One of the most common complaints I get from moms is that their kids won’t eat their veggies.
 It can be an extremely frustrating experience, especially for parents who put a great deal of effort into cooking meals that their kids won’t eat.
 As dorky as it sounds, making mealtime easy and inspiring kids to love eating their veggies are part of my life’s mission.

-While I can't guarantee every child will become a vegetable lover after eating this soup, I'm pretty confident that at least the veggies in their bowls of this soup will disappear!
+While I can’t guarantee every child will become a vegetable lover after eating this soup, I’m pretty confident that at least the veggies in the bowls of this soup will disappear!

 - 1 medium onion, diced

 - 2 garlic cloves, minced